pvh/chrome-hyperdiscovery/README.md

 4. Enable Developer Mode
 5. Load Unpackaged Extension, browse to the place you checked out the code + "dist".
 6. Navigate to chrome://apps, (double-?)click `chrome-hyperdiscovery`.

+To test:

+1. run `yarn discover` in two terminals.
+You should see them both connect to one another.
-7. Right click the window that appears and click Inspect.
+2. Right click the chrome window that appears and click Inspect.

 Trivial code is found in `main.jsx`.